 I’ve made some big mistakes as I’ve pushed forward on Kamusi.
 First, I concentrated on Swahili and other African languages, which can’t pay for themselves and don’t interest foundations and government agencies in the slightest.
 Second, I forgot to become a dot.com millionaire before setting out, and third, I neglected to put any time into the monetization potential of a central unified linguistic data repository.
 And, I totally failed to move to Silicon Valley.
 So the project has moved forward in fits and bursts, with sporadic bits of funding, a lot of effort from students and volunteers, and a new approach to digitizing the world’s languages that will, I hope, begin to make a difference in the very near future.

 I moved to Switzerland in 2007 for family reasons, and enjoy raising my daughter away from the threat of gun violence experienced in the US.
-Working through Kamusi, now an independent, non-profit NGO registered in Delaware (501(c)(3)) and Geneva, and also for several years at the Swiss Federal Institute of Technology in Lausanne (the LSIR lab at EPFL and now part of the EdTech Collider), I spend my days designing ways to gather data from all 7000 languages, and exploring new ways to deploy that linguistic knowledge within cutting-edge technology.
+Working through Kamusi, now an independent, non-profit NGO registered in the State of Delaware (501(c)(3)) and the Canton of Vaud, and also for several years at the Swiss Federal Institute of Technology in Lausanne (the LSIR lab at EPFL and now part of the EdTech Collider), I spend my days designing ways to gather data from all 7000 languages, and exploring new ways to deploy that linguistic knowledge within cutting-edge technology.